lishu/vscode-svg2/README.md

 ### 1.4.0 - 2020-10-22
 - Editor add `Copy as Image Data Uri` command in Context Menu, now you can copy svg add parse it to `<img src="|" />` direct.
-- Preview how can show `Crossline`.
+- Preview now can show `Crossline`.
-- Preview how can show `Ruler`.
+- Preview now can show `Ruler`.

 ### 1.3.12 - 2020-10-18
 - Emmet-Style auto complete has support full 2.0 definions.